-The Man in Black is headed to the U.S. Capitol.
-A statue of Johnny Cash will represent the state of Arkansas in a U.S. Capitol display in Washington, D.C.
-A statue of civil rights leader Daisy Bates will also represent the state in the display.
+In 2019, the Man in Black headed to the U.S. Capitol.
+Statues of Johnny Cash and Civil Rights leader Daisy Bates were sent to Capitol Hill to represent the state of Arkansas in a display in Washington, D.C.

-Arkansas governor Asa Hutchinson signed a bill to replace Arkansas' current statues with those of Cash and Bates.
+Arkansas governor Asa Hutchinson signed the bill to replace statues of 19th century attorney Uriah Rose and former Arkansas Gov. and Sen. James P. Clarke with those of Cash and Bates.
 Hutchinson said the statues of Cash and Bates, two of the state's most respected figures, will help tell the story of the state of Arkansas.

 "This is an extraordinary moment recognizing the contributions of two incredible Arkansans," Hutchinson said.
 "We want our memories, through our statues, to tell the story of Arkansas.
 I believe our story is well represented by these two historic figures."

 The statue of former senator James P. Clarke, who sided with the Confederacy, reportedly held segregationist views.

 Clarke's great-great grandson, Clarke Tucker, was among those who called for the removal of the statue and condemned his great-great-grandfather's 1894 speech, in which James P. Clarke said "the people of the South looked to the Democratic Party to preserve the white standards of civilization."

 "Regardless of the time in which Clarke lived, his statement regarding race was inexcusable, and the time has come to have a conversation about who should represent Arkansas in the U.S. Capitol for the time in which we live now," Tucker wrote in 2018.
 "As Clarke's great-great-grandson, it is important for me to say that the time has come for Arkansas to be represented with new statues in the U.S. Capitol."